 The truck accident attorneys at Kogan & DiSalvo represent injured drivers in Florida lawsuits involving truck accidents in Palm Beach, Martin, Broward, and all surrounding counties.
 Please call our Boca Raton offices or any of our satellite locations after your truck accident for a complimentary consultation and further guidance on the evidence you will need to prove your Florida truck accident case.

-If you retain our firm and accept your case, we will work hard to preserve all of the necessary evidence to show how your accident happened and that the truck driver’s negligence was the primary factor.
+If you retain our firm and we accept your case, we will work hard to preserve all of the necessary evidence to show how your accident happened and that the truck driver’s negligence was the primary factor.